-[22-Feb-18] The PO.DAAC is pleased to announce the availability of the PI-produced JPL V4.0 SMAP Sea Surface Salinity (SSS) and extreme winds data.
+[22-Feb-2018] The Physical Oceanography Distributed Active Archive Center (PO.DAAC) is pleased to announce the availability of the PI-produced JPL V4.0 SMAP Sea Surface Salinity (SSS) and extreme winds data.

-[25-Jan-18] The PO.DAAC is pleased to announce the availability of the level 3, monthly Aquarius Radio Frequency Interference (RFI) V1.0 dataset produced by NASA/GSFC.
+[25-Jan-2018] The Physical Oceanography Distributed Active Archive Center (PO.DAAC) is pleased to announce the availability of the level 3, monthly Aquarius Radio Frequency Interference (RFI) V1.0 dataset produced by NASA/GSFC.
 The product provides insight into the global distribution of RFI at L-band and serves as a useful adjunct to the Aquarius V5.0 end-of-mission data recently released

-[07-Dec-17] The PO.DAAC is pleased to announce the availability of the version 5.0 Aquarius/SAC-D data.
+[07-Dec-2017] The Physical Oceanography Distributed Active Archive Center (PO.DAAC) is pleased to announce the availability of the version 5.0 Aquarius/SAC-D data.
 This is the official NASA/Aquarius Project end-of-mission dataset spanning the complete 3-year, 9-month period of Aquarius science data availability, from August 25, 2011 through June 7, 2015.

-[18-Nov-16] The PO.DAAC is pleased to announce the availability of the version 2.0 SMAP Sea Surface Salinity (SSS) data from Remote Sensing Systems
+[18-Nov-2016] The Physical Oceanography Distributed Active Archive Center (PO.DAAC) is pleased to announce the availability of the version 2.0 SMAP Sea Surface Salinity (SSS) data from Remote Sensing Systems

 .
 This builds upon the legacy of the Aquarius/SAC mission and the official NASA salinity retrieval algorithm applied now to observations from the Soil Moisture Active Passive (SMAP) mission.